Skip to content

 Code language: HTML, XML (xml)

-We’re saying if we have an image source but no upload data, show the locally stored image, otherwise, show the image we uploaded.
+If we have an image source but no upload data, show the locally stored image.
+Otherwise, show the image we uploaded.

 At this point, you shouldn’t even notice a difference, as the uploaded image should the same as the local image.